govCMS/lagoon/README.md

-# GovCMS8 Lagoon project
+# GovCMS8 Lagoon project - Drupal 8

 [![CircleCI](https://circleci.com/gh/govCMS/govcms8lagoon.svg?style=svg)](https://circleci.com/gh/govCMS/govcms8lagoon)

+## Purpose

+This project is used to create the images required by Lagoon, using the GovCMS distribution - it is only intended to be used by distribution/platform maintainers.

+Images are published to the [govcms8lagoon](https://hub.docker.com/u/govcms8lagoon) namespace on Docker Hub.

+There is also the equivalent project for [GovCMS Drupal 7 images](https://github.com/govcms/govcmslagoon)

-## Requirements
+## Instructions

+_Requirements_

 * [Docker](https://docs.docker.com/install/)
 * [pygmy](https://docs.amazee.io/local_docker_development/pygmy.html#installation) (you might need sudo for this depending on your ruby configuration)
 * [Ahoy](http://ahoy-cli.readthedocs.io/en/latest/#installation)

-## Purpose

-This project is used to create the images required by Lagoon, using the GovCMS8 distribution - it is only intended to be used by distribution/platform maintainers.

-## Instructions

-You start by cloning this respository locally and then copy `.env.default` to `.env`.
-Note that .env.default is updated for each release so you should update your .env file as required.
+Clone this respository locally and then copy `.env.default` to `.env`.
+Note that .env.default may be updated for each release so you should update your .env file as required.

-Then you can `ahoy build` and it will build the container.
-There are no mounts to the host here, but if you ssh into one of the containers (eg `ahoy cli`) you will see the familiar /app/web, etc.
+Running `ahoy build` will build the containers.
+There are no file mounts from the host, but if you ssh into one of the containers (eg `ahoy cli`) you will see the familiar /app/web, etc.

-Additional commands are listed in `.ahoy.yml` which are similar to useing the PaaS scaffold.

 ## Releasing a govcms8lagoon release to dockerhub